strimzi/strimzi.github.io/_posts/2019-05-06-accessing-kafka-part-4.md

 If you run your Kubernetes or OpenShift cluster on bare metal, you might not have load balancers available on demand.
 In that case, using node ports, OpenShift Routes or Ingress might be a better option for you.

-Do not get scared by the long list of different load balancing services.
+There's no need to be scared by the long list of different load balancing services.
 Most of them are very well integrated with Kubernetes.
-When the Kubernetes service as configured with the type `Loadbalancer`, Kubernetes will automatically create the load balancer through the cloud provider, which understands the different services offered by given cloud.
+When the Kubernetes `Service` is configured with the type `Loadbalancer`, Kubernetes will automatically create the load balancer through the cloud provider, which understands the different services offered by given cloud.
-Thanks to that the Kubernetes applications - including Strimzi - do not need to understand the differences and should work everywhere where the cloud infrastructure and Kubernetes are properly integrated.
+Thanks to that, Kubernetes applications – including Strimzi – do not need to understand the differences and should work everywhere where the cloud infrastructure and Kubernetes are properly integrated.

 # Using load balancers in Strimzi

 Since none of the common load balancing services supports the Kafka protocol, Strimzi always uses the Layer 4 load balancing.
-Since Layer 4 works on the TCP level, it means that the load balancer will always take the whole TCP connection and direct it to one of the targets.
+Since Layer 4 works on the TCP level, the load balancer will always take the whole TCP connection and direct it to one of the targets.
-That has some advantages - you can for example decide whether TLS encryption should be enabled or disabled.
+That has some advantages – you can, for example, decide whether TLS encryption should be enabled or disabled.

 To give Kafka clients access to the individual brokers, Strimzi creates a separate service with `type=Loadbalancer` for each broker.
-As a result, each broker will get a separate load balancer _(despite the Kubernetes service being of a load balancer type, the load balancer is still a separate entity manages by the infrastructure / cloud)_.
+As a result, each broker will get a separate load balancer _(despite the Kubernetes service being of a load balancer type, the load balancer is still a separate entity managed by the infrastructure / cloud)_.
 A Kafka cluster with N brokers will need N+1 load balancers.

 ![Accessing Kafka using load balancers]({{ "/assets/2019-05-06-per-pod-load-balancers.png" }})

-On the beginning of this post we defined load balancer as something what _distribute incoming traffic across multiple targets_.
+At the beginning of this post we defined load balancer as something that _distributes incoming traffic across multiple targets_.
 However, as you can set from the diagram above, the per-broker load balancers have only one target and are technically not load balancing.
 That is true, but in most cases the actual implementation is a bit more complicated.

-When Kubernetes create the load balancer, they usually target it to all nodes of your Kubernetes cluster and not only to the nodes where your application is actually running.
+When Kubernetes creates the load balancer, they usually target it to all nodes of your Kubernetes cluster and not only to the nodes where your application is actually running.
 That means that although the TCP connections will always end on the same node in the same broker, they might be routed through the other nodes of your cluster.
 When the connection is sent by the load balancer to the node which does not host the Kafka broker, the `kube-proxy` component of Kubernetes will forward it to the right node where the broker runs.
-This can lead to some delays since some fo the connections might be routed through more hops then absolutely necessary.
+This can lead to some delays since some of the connections might be routed through more hops than absolutely necessary.

 ![Routing of connections through `kube-proxy`]({{ "/assets/2019-05-06-connection-routing.png" }})